Children’s Counselling in Colchester and Essex

 Helping children and young people navigate their emotions

-At Kids' Therapy Works, our counsellor Ellen provides a safe, confidential space where children and young people can explore their thoughts, feelings, and experiences at their own pace.
+At Kids' Therapy Works, our counsellor Ellen provides a safe, confidential space where children and young people across Colchester and Essex can explore their thoughts, feelings, and experiences at their own pace.
 Using a psychodynamic approach, Ellen helps children understand not just what they're feeling, but why - building emotional awareness and resilience that lasts.

 How counselling helps children